-- During 2022, we conducted a mid-year performance review for our non-executive employees and a year-end performance review for all of our employees.
+- During 2023, we conducted a mid-year performance review for our non-executive employees and a year-end performance review for all of our employees.
 The year-end performance review consisted of a 180-degree review where non-executive employees reviewed their immediate supervisor.
 We believe this 180-degree review provides an objective measurement of our employees' performance.
-Our executive employees are reviewed by the Compensation Committee of our Board of Trustees. - During 2022, we engaged our employees with several surveys, including an employee satisfaction survey.
-The participation rate for the employee satisfaction survey was 60% and we achieved an 84% overall satisfaction rate.
+The performance of each of our executive-titled employees is reviewed by our Chief Executive Officer, which is presented to, and discussed by, the Compensation Committee of our Board of Trustees. - During 2023, we engaged our employees with several surveys, including an employee satisfaction survey.
+The participation rate for the employee satisfaction survey was 88% and we achieved an 86% overall satisfaction rate.